|

 origin, age, sex, marital status, or receipt of income

+from public assistance programs.
 Equity - The value of your

 home after the outstanding balance of any loans are